ChainAgnostic/CAIPs/CAIPs/caip-282.md

 ## Abstract

-When interfacing with decentralized applications users install browser wallets to manage their blockchain accounts which apps require to sign messages and transactions.
-Leveraging existing browser messaging APIs these are are used for messaging to initiate a dapp-wallet connection in a browser environment.
+To interface with decentralized applications (dapps), users install browser wallets to manage their blockchain accounts, which are required to sign messages and transactions.
+Leveraging existing browser messaging APIs, these are used to initiate a dapp-wallet connection in a browser environment.

 ## Motivation

 Currently, in order for decentralized applications to be able to support all users they need to support all browser wallet APIs.
 Similarly, in order for browser wallets to support all decentralized applications they need to support all APIs.
 This is not only complicated but also results in a larger bundle size of applications.

-Users are already installing a wallet application on their devices and given its presence in the browser environment it should be unnecessary for application developers to also have to install extra software to support these wallet providers.
-This situation is only present due to lack of standardization and interoperability between the interfaces and also discovery mechanisms for different wallet providers.
+Users are already installing a wallet application on their devices, and given its presence in the browser environment, it should be unnecessary for application developers to install extra software to support these wallet providers.
+This situation is only present due to the lack of standardization and interoperability between interfaces and discovery mechanisms for different wallet providers.

 This results not only in a degraded user experience but also increases the barrier to entry for new wallet providers as users are incentivized to use more popular wallet providers that are more widely supported in more applications.

-This situation is further aggravated by differences between blockchain networks such as Ethereum, Cosmos, Solana, Tezos, etc. While some solutions amttept to solve this such as WalletConnect, EIP-6963, Solana Wallet Protocol, etc. They are not covering all wallets and are not chain-angostic.
+This situation is further aggravated by differences between blockchain networks such as Ethereum, Cosmos, Solana, Tezos, etc. While some solutions attempt to solve this, such as WalletConnect, [EIP-6963][eip-6963], Solana Wallet Protocol, etc., they do not cover all wallets and are not chain-angostic.

-In this proposal, we present a solution that focused on optimizing interoperability for multiple Wallet Providers and fostering fairier competition by reducing the barriers to entry for new Wallet Providers, along with enhancing the user experience across all blockchain networks.
+In this proposal, we present a solution focused on optimizing interoperability for multiple Wallet Providers, fostering fairer competition by reducing the barriers to entry for new Wallet Providers, and enhancing user experience across all blockchain networks.

 ## Specification